micmejia/bible-dump/NKJV/Job/Job 38.md

 Can you send out lightnings, that they may go, And say to you, 'Here we _are!_'?

 ###### 36
-Who has put wisdom in [^j]the mind?
+Who has put wisdom in the mind?
 Or who has given understanding to the heart?

 ###### 37
 Who can number the clouds by wisdom?
 Or who can pour out the bottles of heaven,